 Jumper Description JU1 SPI Update (two position jumper) Install for one power-up cycle to enable the board to unprotect the SHB's SPI storage device.
 Remove for normal operation.
 CAUTION: Installing this jumper is only done for special board operations such as changing the PCI Express link bifurcation operation.
 Contact Trenton tech support before installing this jumper to prevent any unintended system operation.
-JU2 BIOS Recovery (two position jumper) Install for one power-up cycle to recover factory default BIOS settings.
-Remove for normal operation.
-JU3 DCMI Enable (two position jumper) Install to enable Intel [®] Data Center Manageability Interface (Intel [®] DCMI) operation.
-Remove for Intel [®] Advanced Management Technology (Intel [®] AMT 7.0) operation.
-NOTE: Intel [®] DCMI is an optional operating condition supported on the BXT7059.
-This mode of operation requires an updated SPI image since DCMI requires changes to the board's BIOS and management engine firmware.
-Contact Trenton for additional information.
 JU8 Password Clear (two position jumper) Install for one power-up cycle to reset the password to the default (null password).
 Remove for normal operation.
 JU12 CMOS Clear (three position jumper) Install on the LEFT to clear.
 Install on the RIGHT to operate.
-NOTE: To clear the CMOS, power down the system and install the JU12 jumper on the LEET.
-Wait for at least two seconds, move the jumper back to the RIGHT and turn the LEFT.
+NOTE: To clear the CMOS, power down the system and install the JU12 jumper on the LEFT.
 Wait for at least two seconds, move the jumper back to the RIGHT and turn the power on.
-Clearing CMOS on the BXT7059 will not result in a checksum error on the following boot.
+Clearing CMOS on the SHB will not result in a checksum error on the following boot.
 If you want to change a BIOS setting, you must press DEL or the F2 key during POST to enter BIOS setup after clearing CMOS.